Sabine de Graaf | WARP

 Sabine de Graaf discovered her niche.
 Want to know more?
 Keep on reading.

-Sabine de Graaf is a Breda based artist operating in various mediums ranging from videos, sculptures and installations.
+Sabine de Graaf is a Breda based artist operating in various mediums ranging from videos, sculptures, and installations.
 Her works are not tied to one subject, on the contrary, they reflect the artist’s observation of the real world and respond to it in a playful and absurdist way.
-The moment of surprise, nonsense and humour are lifted by making use of the language of digital culture, video gaming and marketing strategies.
+The moment of surprise, nonsense, and humor are lifted by making use of the language of digital culture, video gaming, and marketing strategies.

-From 20.3.2020 – 08.04.2020, as part of the curated program WARP, an adaptation of one of Sabine de Graaf’s latest works can be seen in the vitrine of SEA Foundation.
-WARP aims to connect with regional artists who live and work within a reasonable travelling distance from Tilburg.
-Sabine de Graaf is the first artist to present a work in WARP.
+From 05.06. to 05.07.
+2020, as part of the curated program WARP, an adaptation of one of Sabine de Graaf’s latest works can be seen in the vitrine of the SEA Foundation.
+WARP aims to connect with regional artists who live and work within a reasonable traveling distance from Tilburg.
+Sabine de Graaf is the first artist to present a work in WARP followed by Lisette de Greeuw, Peng Zhang, and Risja Steeghs.

 Consumer culture is shaping our society.
 Artists either choose to celebrate or criticize it.
 They explore advertising imagery, showcase consumerist objects or they choose to feature complete reconstructions of consumer sites in the art galleries.
 An example of such is the work of Belgian artist Guillaume Bijl who presented ready-made hyper-realistic replication of shopping scenes in settings of a museum.
 The idea of consumption is deconstructed and reveals its staged and almost fetishist atmosphere.
 Instead of shopping, we are invited to rethink how we formulate our status and value that we acquire through the ritual of consumption.